AhaomaMichael/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo "\"(Ôo)'" -a script that displays a confused smiley. echo "Hello, World" -a script that prints “Hello, World”, followed by a new line to the standard output
+echo "\"(Ôo)'" -a script that displays a confused smiley. echo "Hello, World" -a script that prints “Hello, World”